 RDM Shrimp are locally grown in Benton County Indiana.
 RDM Shrimp is delivered fresh and never frozen.
-RDM Shrimp are the best tasting saltwater shrimp you will ever taste.
-When you buy our shrimp we can guarantee you a healthy, fresh product.
+RDM Shrimp are the best saltwater shrimp you will ever taste.
+When you buy our shrimp we can guarantee you a healthy, fresh product with no HORMONES OR ANTIBIOTICS.
 You will know where your shrimp come from.
 They are a great alternative to imported shrimp.

-We get our shrimp from a SPF (specific pathogen free) hatchery in Florida when they are about 11 days old.
+) hatchery in Florida when they are about 11 days old every month.
 When we receive them, we acclimate them to our water's temp, Dissolved Oxygen, and PH.
-They stay in their nursery tanks for 28 days then are moved into their grower tanks.
-While in these tanks their water quality is tested every day along with being fed a high protein diet from Ziegler.
-For 12 months we have continuously produced a 90% survival rate from the nursery.
+They stay in their nursery tanks for 28 days then are moved into their intermediate tanks.
+While in the nursery tanks their water quality is tested every day along with

 We have shrimp available all year long.
 Just stop by for a visit and we will dip you the cleanest, freshest shrimp you will taste for at least 600 miles.
 We sell them live so we can guarantee you a very fresh product.
-Can your grocery store do that??
-Plus you know where your shrimp are coming from.
+The best part is knowing where your shrimp actually came from!